Senate Unanimously Approves Pay Withholding During Shutdowns

 • Est. Read: 1 Min

-Senate Approves Pay Withholding During ShutdownsAI-generated illustration — does not depict real events
+Senate Unanimously Approves Pay Withholding During ShutdownsAI-generated illustration — does not depict real events

 Key Takeaways

-Senators unanimously approved a resolution to withhold their pay during government shutdowns.
-The bipartisan measure aims to make federal closures financially painful for lawmakers after recent record-breaking impasses.
+Senators unanimously approved a resolution to withhold their pay during future government shutdowns, aiming to make such closures more financially burdensome for lawmakers and encourage timely funding agreements.

-• Senators voted unanimously to withhold pay during shutdowns
+• Senate passes bipartisan resolution to withhold senators' pay during shutdowns

-• Pay would be released once funding is restored
+• Pay would be withheld by the secretary of the Senate and released once funding is restored

 Senators unanimously approved a resolution Thursday to withhold their pay during future government shutdowns, marking a bipartisan effort to address the increasing frequency and duration of federal closures.